tidev/appc-daemon/docs/Appcd/Architecture-Overview.md

 ### Bootstrap

-The Bootstrap defines the appcd CLI and the distributable NPM package.
+The Bootstrap defines the appcd CLI and the distributable npm package.
 It is responsible for making sure the Appc Daemon Core's required Node.js version is installed and then invokes the Core.

 #### appcd CLI